D-NAVIO-Project/d-navio-platform/int-temp-partners.md

 | **Client Secret** | A secret credential paired with your Client ID |
 | **Topic list** | The specific Kafka topics you are authorized to produce to or consume from |

-These credentials are created in D-NAVIO's identity provider (Keycloak) and are specific to your application.
+These credentials are created in the identity provider (Keycloak) and are specific to your application.
 Do not share them.

 ## 2. Connection Details